software-tools-books/js4ds/_en/oop.md

 ## Doing It By Hand {#s:oop-manual}

-- An object is a set of key/value pairs
+- An object is a set of key-value pairs
 - Values can be functions
 - So have data carry around functions that work on it